maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 author: vinitkumar
 ---

-At Changer, we always use LESS to write the stylesheets.
+At Changer, we always use LESS to write stylesheets.
 Our workflow comprises of these three steps:

 - Debug CSS in Chrome Devtools as per the design.
-- Then write it again in LESS in the project.
+- Then write it in  LESS in the code editor(say Sublime).
-- Finally compile LESS to CSS for use in production.
+- Finally, compile LESS to CSS for use in production.

 Well, It is possible to avoid these three steps and write LESS directly in Chrome DevTools.
 Currently,DevTools provies built-in support for live editing CSS and SASS.

 The latest versions of Chrome and Chrome Canary have the feature of Workspace.
-It means you can add your project directory to DevTools and it would have write access to your project.
-So whatever changes you do in the browser gets saved in the project directory.
+It means browser's DevTools can get the write access to the project directory.
+So any changes done to the file gets saved.

+### Installation

 - Add the project directory to Workspace.
-- Install Nodejs, NPM and grunt if you don't have them already.
+- Install Node, NPM and Grunt.
-- Modify the package.json and gruntfile.js in order to work for your project.
+- Modify package.json and gruntfile.js in order to work with the project.

-You will require these two files to get this setup working:
+It will require these two files to work:

 `gruntfile.js`: